projectatomic/vagrant-service-manager/README.md

     $ dnf copr enable nshaikh/vagrant-service-manager
     $ dnf --enablerepo=nshaikh-vagrant-service-manager install vagrant-service-manager

+<a name="usage"></a>
+# Usage

+<a name="example-execution-of-the-plugin"></a>
-## Example Execution of the Plugin <a name="example_execution"></a>
+## Example execution of the plugin

 1. Install vagrant-service-manager plugin:

         vagrant plugin install vagrant-service-manager

 2. Download the relevant Vagrantfile for your [ADB](https://github.com/projectatomic/adb-atomic-developer-bundle) vagrant box, from the [repository](https://github.com/projectatomic/adb-atomic-developer-bundle/tree/master/components/centos).
 For further details on the usage of custom Vagrantfiles designed for specific use cases, refer to the [Usage Documentation](https://github.com/projectatomic/adb-atomic-developer-bundle/blob/master/docs/using.rst).

 3. Start the ADB vagrant box using `vagrant up`.
 For detailed instructions consult the [Installation Documentation](https://github.com/projectatomic/adb-atomic-developer-bundle/blob/master/docs/installing.rst).

   **Note:** When the vagrant-service-manager plugin is loaded and a box is started using the VirtualBox provider, the user needs to add a routable non NAT network interface declaration in the Vagrantfile.
 If the user does not provide a network declaration in the Vagrantfile, a private DHCP network is added by default and a warning is displayed.

 4. Run the plugin to get environment variables and certificates:

         $ vagrant service-manager env docker
         # Set the following environment variables to enable access to the
         # docker daemon running inside of the vagrant virtual machine:
         export DOCKER_HOST=tcp://172.28.128.4:2376